 When the party is underway a seventh fairy who was not invited appears and demands to know why she was not invited.
 Not being appeased by anything they say or do the evil fairy casts a spell on the child.
 The princess will receive all her gifts from the fairies while growing up.

-Yet, on the day of her sixteenth year, the princess will prick her finger on a spindle and die.
+On the day of her sixteenth year, the princess will prick her finger on a spindle and die.
 A graceful fairy, who has not had a chance to bestow her gift, alters the evil fairies curse reducing it to a century old sleep, only broken by the kiss of a handsome prince.

 3. Romeo and Juliet

 A trend that seems to work with ballet is the adaptation of old stories into something beautiful and new.
-This was done to the legendary Shakespeare tragedy by Sergei Prokofiev, who also appeared on this list as composer of Cinderella.
+This was done to the legendary Shakespeare tragedy by Sergei Prokofiev, who also appeared on this list as a composer of Cinderella.
 While the completed work opened in Czechoslovakia at the Mahen Theatre on December 30, 1938, music from it had already been played in Russia and the United States.

 The music and dance tell a tale of the young couple who are forbidden to love due to their families feuding.
 They fall for each other anyway and attempt to escape the ever reaching hand of their parents.
-Of course the end is the timeless suicide/suicide pact that is known the world around.
+Of course, the end is the timeless suicide/suicide pact that is known the world around.

 The version that tends to be reproduced today was choreographed by Leonid Lavrovsky and performed at the Kirov Theatre in Leningrad on January 11, 1940.
 Galina Ulanova and Konstantin Sergeyev filled the roles of the star-crossed lovers.

 Some notable reprisals and reproductions include Frederick Ashton’s choreography at the Royal Danish Ballet in 1955, John Cranko’s dance direction at the Stuttgart Ballet in 1962, and 1977’s production created by Rudolf Nureyev, with brand new choreography, for the London Festival Ballet.
-In is Nureyev played Romeo to Patricia Ruanne’s Juliet.
+In this Nureyev played Romeo to Patricia Ruanne’s Juliet.

-This two act ballet was premiered at the Salle Le Peletier in Paris on Monday, June 28, 1842.
+This two-act ballet was premiered at the Salle Le Peletier in Paris on Monday, June 28, 1842.
 Carlotta Grisi, a prima ballerina hailing from Italy, performed in the title role.
 This was an instant hit and made its way across Europe.
 The version choreographed by Marius Petipa during the turn of the twentieth century is the one that is frequently revised today.

-Set in the Middle Ages we meet Duke Albrecht of Silesia and Giselle, a shy and lovely commoner, with whom he has fallen in love.
+Set in the Middle Ages, we meet Duke Albrecht of Silesia and Giselle, a shy and lovely commoner, with whom he has fallen in love.
 Still, Duke Albrecht is promised to Duke of Courtland’s daughter.
 Albrecht puts on a disguise, and goes by the name of Loys, with the intention of courting Giselle during the grape harvest festival.

 Albrecht isn’t the only man who wishes for the hand of Giselle.
 Hilarion loves her too and is skeptical of Loys, who seems to be successful in attracting Giselle.
 Berthe is Giselle’s mother and is concerned for her daughter because of her weakened heart.

-When learning of Loys betrayal Giselle dies of a broken heart.
-The first act ends with Berthe sobbing over her daughters deceased body.
+When learning of Loy’s betrayal, Giselle dies of a broken heart.
+The first act ends with Berthe sobbing over her daughter’s deceased body.
 Hilarion and Albrecht begin to fight until Albrecht runs away in agony.